ualberta-smr/generating-annotation-usage-rules/README.md

 pipeline> mine
 ```

-The mining process might take a while, which is why we have provide [an example output file](./examples/candidate_rules_example.json) that can be used in the validation process which is described next.
+Mining candidate rules might take a while, which is why we provide [an example output file](./examples/candidate_rules_example.json) that can be used in the validation process which is described in the next section.

 ### Validation

 The next step after mining is to validate the candidate annotation usage rules.
 Usually, once the mining step is done, it is enough to issue the `validate` command to use the newly produced candidate rules for validation.

-However, in this section, we will use a predefined file to speedup the process.
-Issue the following command:
+However, if you have skipped the mining section and want to see how the validation works, we provide [an example file](./examples/candidate_rules_example.json) with 6 candidate rules.
+To validate these rules, issue the following command:

 ```shell
-pipeline> validate --file /pipeline/examples/candidate_rules_example.json Using the following rules file for the validation: /pipeline/examples/candidate_rules_example.json No username has been provided, generating a random one...
+pipeline> validate --file /pipeline/examples/candidate_rules_example.json

+Using the following rules file for the validation: /pipeline/examples/candidate_rules_example.json No username has been provided, generating a random one...
 ==========================================================